cvut/javascript/README.md

 }
 ```

-Get used to it and try to stick with this style, but don't put much thought to it either.
+Get used to it and try to stick with this style, but don’t put much thought to it either.
 [Automatic formatter](https://github.com/beautify-web/js-beautify) can get care of this for you and it will keep your punctilious coworkers happy.

 Where possible, improve readability by **keeping lines below the 100-character** mark. **Never go over 120 characters per line.**